jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 ## Internet Speed
-First of all, you know that when you just want a quality experience watching YouTube videos or NetFlix, all you need is a fast connection, right?
+First of all, you know that when you just want a quality experience watching YouTube videos or Netflix, all you need is a fast connection, right?

 That's true.
 My connection here is a 25MBPS subscription.
 It's not pure fiber, so download speed is faster